jdcarteruvm/MooseInTheHouse/README.md

 We should probably consider keeping this file up to date so we have good notes of development progress when it comes time to write up our different deliverables.

-3/26: Added class files for MITH_Card and MITH_Deck, each initially empty besides a rough start in MITH_Card.
-Will move on to Deck once satisfied with initial version of Card.
+3/26: (Joey) Added class files for MITH_Card and MITH_Deck, each with initial methods and constructors working properly.
-- Joey